Skip to main content

 2. Click "New Project"

 Click the New Project button in the page header.
-This opens the project creation form.
+This creates a new project and opens its detail page.

 3. Fill in the project details